The climate and health crises are the two most pressing issues of our time.

 But personal changes can have a big impact.

-We are an Australian and New Zealand educational and advocacy platform aiming to raise awareness and inspire action relating to our three key pillars of health.
+We are an Australian and New Zealand educational and advocacy platform aiming to raise awareness and inspire action for personal and planetary health.

 While the current health and climate problems are global concerns, we primarily focus on regional issues to bring awareness to our most pressing and relevant challenges.